EreshTayanna/FIFA_2019/README.md

 Approach:
 =========
-Step-1 : Loaded data into spark dataframes and selected required columns and persisted into memory for faster performance Step-2 : 1.
-Filter out the data which includes only within 30 years of age and found most number by doing descending order
+Step-1 : Loaded data into spark dataframes and selected required columns and persisted into memory for faster performance Step-2 :
+         1. Filter out the data which includes only within 30 years of age with left footed players and found most number by doing descending order

          2. Take the 4 best midfielders, 4 best defensive players and 2 best strikers from each team and get overall rating by doing descending order and take highest rated team